ofekbarshalom/Python/line_circle_finder/README.md

-# Circle Detection Script
+# line and Circle Detection Script

-This script captures a portion of the screen and detects circles using OpenCV.
+This script captures a portion of the screen and detects lines and circles using OpenCV, it applies several algorithms, including color conversion, Gaussian blur, edge detection, and region masking.
 It uses the `mss` library for screen capturing and the `cv2` (OpenCV) library for image processing.

 ## Requirements